Speaker | Time | Text |

 When you're talking about freedom of navigation operations, that's what we're looking at in terms of the shipping lanes that travel through the South China Sea. | ||

-This is all about what you could say, that the Chinese are playing smashmouth Mahanianism because they're trying to push everyone out of the shipping lanes through the South China Sea because what does that do? | ||
+This is all about what you could say that the Chinese are playing smash mouth Mahanianism because they're trying to push everyone out. | ||

-That connects the Taiwan Strait with the Strait of Malacca and then all the way up to South Korea and Japan. | ||
+of the shipping lanes through the south china sea because what does that do that connects the Taiwan Strait with the Strait of Malacca and then all the way up to South Korea and Japan. | ||

 That's what this is all about. | ||

-But when it comes to the United States, aggressive, any type of interdiction operations, any type of counter-narco, counter-terror, counter-cartel, that's what we should be looking at the Caribbean for from the Gulf of America down south. | ||
+But when it comes to the United States, aggressive, any type of interdiction operations, any type of counter narco, counter terror, counter cartel, that's what we should be looking at the Caribbean for from the Gulf of America down south. | ||

 In fact, that's why Guantanamo Bay, which I was stationed at for about a year, that was and is our oldest overseas base. | ||

-We've maintained it since the Spanish-American War, as we're just talking about. | ||
+We've maintained it since the Spanish American War, as we're just talking, it also pertained to the Philippines. | ||

 And in fact, what was it used for? | ||

-It was a coaling station for patrol of the Caribbean, for control of these areas all the way back, even during the 1800s and the time of Teddy Roosevelt and the Great White Fleet. | ||
+for control of these areas all the way back even during the 1800s and the time of Teddy Roosevelt and the Great White Fleet. | ||

-So it was always about keeping foreign empires and in this case, transnational bad actors out of our backyard. | ||
+So it was always about keeping foreign empires and in this case transnational bad actors out of our backyard. | ||

-We are the big dog in the Caribbean, and we're going to keep it that way. | ||
+We are the big dog in the Caribbean and we're going to keep it that way. | ||

 By the way, folks, we've talked to you about this interdiction into the cartels, the human trafficking cartels, the drug cartels, all of it. | ||

-Hey, wait, Pete Hagseth, one of the first steps of our hemispheric defense is clean out the Caribbean of the Chinese Communist Party and the narco-terrorists. | ||
+Hey, wait, Pete Heggseth, this one of the first steps of our hemispheric defense is cleaning out the Caribbean of the Chinese Communist Party and the narco-terrorists. | ||

-If we had taken care of business in 2012 and defended our ally then, we wouldn't be facing the crisis that's emerging right now in the South and East China Seas and threatening the stability of Asia and causing a third world war. | ||
+we wouldn't be facing the crisis that's emerging right now in the South and East China Seas and threatening the stability of Asia and causing the Third World War. | ||

-By the way, we're going to link to your Naval Institute article. | ||
+By the way, we're going to get a link to your Naval Institute article. | ||

 Make sure you get up. | ||

-As a young officer, I was actually on the Board of Control of the Naval Institute back in the 1980s when I was still a naval officer. | ||
+As a young officer, I was actually on the board of control of the Naval Institute back in the 1980s when I was still a naval officer. | ||

-Captain Finnell, always honored to have you on here. | ||
+Captain Fennell, always honored to have you on here. | ||

-Jack Basobic, honored to have you on today. | ||
+Jack Bosovic, honored to have you on today. | ||

 The White House honored you by putting you on as a major influencer and voice and podcaster. | ||